 AXA believes that education is a key step toward addressing your financial goals, and we've designed this material to serve simply as an informational and educational resource.
 Accordingly, the information on this website does not offer or constitute investment advice and makes no direct or indirect recommendation of any particular product or of the appropriateness of any particular investment-related option.
 Your needs, goals and circumstances are unique, and they require the individualized attention of your financial professional.
 But for now, take some time just to learn more.

-EQUI-VEST is a long-term financial product designed for retirement purposes.
+EQUI-VEST is a variable deferred annuity designed for retirement purposes.
 There are contract restrictions, limitations, fees and charges associated with annuities, which include, but are not limited to, mortality and expense risk charges, sales and withdrawal charges and administrative fees.
 A financial professional can provide EQUI-VEST cost information and complete details.
 Variable annuities are subject to market risk, including loss of principal.